-Section 38 Purpose of Elite Degree Programme, Admission Requirements

-(1) 1Within the context of the Bachelor's and Master's degree programmes in Physics, together with Universität Regensburg, FAU offers special teaching units as part of the Elite degree programme 'Physics with Integrated Doctorate Programme'.
-2The Elite degree programme lays a particular focus on research and aims to enable particularly gifted, talented and dedicated students the opportunity to obtain their doctoral degree within a period of approximately six years.
-3This process usually begins after the second semester; the option of specialising as stipulated in Section 34 (2)(2) and Appendix 4 does not apply.
-4Students can attend teaching units which are part of the Master's degree programme after completing the fourth semester in the Bachelor's degree programme.
-5After being accepted into the Master's degree programme, achievements obtained within the context of the Bachelor's degree programme shall be counted towards the required achievements for the Master's degree programme.
+Section 38 Purpose of Elite Degree Programme, Admission Requirements (1) 1Within the context of the Bachelor's and Master's degree programmes in Physics, FAU collaborates with Universität Regensburg to offer special teaching units as part of an Elite degree programme.
+2The Elite degree programme is aimed at particularly motivated gifted and talented students and takes a strongly research-focused approach.
+3The degree programme aims to introduce students to research at an early stage in their education and to reduce the length of time taken to complete their doctoral degree.
+4Students are generally admitted to the Elite degree programme after the second semester studying their subject during the Bachelor's degree programme, it is not possible to study a specialisation pursuant to Section 34 (2)(2) and Appendix 4.
+5Students can attend teaching units which are part of the Master's degree programme after completing the fourth semester in the Bachelor's degree programme.
+6After being accepted onto the Master's degree programme shall be accredited towards the required achievements for the Master's degree programme.